 To be eligible for consideration, the paper must have been written between January 1, 2019 and June 30, 2020.
 Papers that have been published or accepted for publication are eligible for consideration as long as the other eligibility and formatting requirements are satisfied.
 A paper may only be submitted once to LCCHP (i.e., not in two consecutive competitions).

-Papers may address any aspect of cultural heritage law, such as art, terrestrial and submerged cultural property, historic preservation, indigenous peoples, and intangible cultural heritage (but not intellectual property issues, except as they relate to cultural heritage).
+Papers may address any aspect of cultural heritage law relating to art, terrestrial and submerged cultural property, historic preservation, indigenous peoples, and intangible cultural heritage, but not intellectual property or family law issues, except as they relate to material cultural heritage.

-To submit your paper, please first fill out the online submission form below.
-Then submit your paper as a Word or PDF email attachment, together with the submission form, to email@example.com.
+To submit your paper, please send an email with your paper as a Word or PDF email attachment to email@example.com.